This is my Biz. This is what I do. I hope I can help you.

 Do you have an ecommerce website that is not cutting it on Google yet you can fulfil and support a bigger customer base?
 After my successful collaboration with Crazy Dave I am looking to collaborate with a business that has the ability to ship goods to consumers, provides a good service and customer support just like a normal real business would.

 If you think you could flourish but your website is holding you back please read my page on web business collaborations.

 I look at web design as being made up of two main elements: visual design and functional design.

 A lot of techies who call themselves web designers actually lack visual design skills and the result is visually unappealing and that leads to poor user engagement which Google picks up on.

 Talented visual designers can produce beautiful websites that are often inherently poor at giving Google the information it needs.

 I’m no good at visual design (but of course I know what I like!) but I know a thing or two about functional design.
 That is the technical aspect and some of the “psychological” stuff that makes visitors stick around and send the right signals to Google.

 I have a rural property in Portugal’s Alentejo for sale in the beautiful hills of the Parque Natural de Serra da Sao Mamede in the North Alentejo region.
 This is about half way up the right hand side of Portugal near the border with Spain.

 The main attractions are the villages of Marvao, Castelo de Vide and the town of Portalegre.
 The region is festooned with waymarked countryside walks over hills and valleys of vines and olive trees.

-I am beginning a introduction to diabetes which is a guide in plain English at DiabetesFirsthand.com – being fairly well qualified from a user perspective.
+I occasionally write on my blog DiabetesFirsthand.com – being fairly well qualified from a user perspective.
 Trust me I’m a patient.